 The systematic teaching of phonics has a very high priority throughout the Foundation Stage, Key Stage 1 and beyond.
 We acknowledge that children need to be taught the key skills in segmenting and blending to be equipped with the knowledge to be confident readers who are able to comprehend.
 We also value and encourage the children to read for enjoyment and recognise that this starts with the foundations of acquiring letter sounds, segmenting, and blending skills.
 These fundamental skills not only hold the keys to the rest of the curriculum but also have a huge impact on children’s self-esteem and future life chances.
 By acquiring these skills, children will become confident readers who will achieve great things as they progress through school.

-Phonics is taught daily to all children in Foundation Stage and Key Stage 1.
-Extra support is provided to those in Year 2 who have not passed the phonics screening in Year 1 and interventions are planned for those children who are working below expected levels.
+Phonics is taught daily in sessions of 40 minutes to all children in Foundation Stage and Key Stage 1; this supports consistency across the key stage and adopts a multisensory approach that ensures progress for all children.
+Year 1 & 2 are taught in Phase sets.
+Extra support is also provided to those in Year 2 who have not passed the phonics screening in Year 1 and interventions are planned for those children who are working below expected levels.
 Staff systematically teach children the relationship between sounds and the written spelling patterns, or graphemes, which represent them.
 Children have regular reading sessions with an adult where we ensure the pupils are regularly practising and applying their phonics knowledge.
 Teachers regularly assess the children’s phonics knowledge using the Bug Club Phonics assessments.
 These regular assessments inform planning and allow teachers to identify any gaps in learning.
 The children have reading books matched to their current phonics level which they are encouraged to read regularly at home.

 Intervention continues in Key Stage 2 for pupils who have not secured the phonics screening check at the end of KS1 or for those children who arrive with limited English.